 Perhaps you already know the story of your favorite comic book artist.
 You see, putting pencil to paper is how it all starts.
 Since that fateful day in 1938 when Superman bounded into life in the first issue of Action Comics, artists and illustrators have found themselves pre-occupied with the burning desire to create superheroes.
+Not to mention the highly popularized animated version on television and now through the internet – just make sure you got a good goedkoopste internet abonnement ziggo plan to watch online.

 Big Names in Comic Book Artistry